 About

-Tess completed her Bachelor of Psychology in 2014.
-She then completed formal training in Yoga, a two year postgraduate training in psychotherapy and holistic counselling, followed by a Masters in Psychology.
+Tess completed her undergraduate studies in psychology in 2014.
+She then completed a two year postgraduate training in psychotherapy and holistic counselling, before returning to complete a Masters in Psychology at Curtin University in Western Australia.

 Tess believes transformative psychotherapy is grounded in genuine connection, safe attachment, and deep compassion.
-She draws from the strength of the therapeutic relationship, integration of evidence-based intervention, and holistic health principles to foster greater self-acceptance, quality of life, and wellbeing.
+She draws from the strength of the therapeutic relationship, integration of evidence-based intervention, and holistic health principles to foster self-acceptance, aid recovery, and improve overall quality of life.

 Areas of Expertise

-Adopting a whole-person approach, Tess supports clients experiencing a range of mental health challenges, and holds additional expertise in the assessment and treatment of eating disorders, body image concerns, and body dysmorphia.
+Tess supports clients experiencing a range of mental health challenges, holding additional expertise in the treatment of eating disorders, body image concerns, and body dysmorphia.

-Recognising the complex interplay between eating and body related challenges and other aspects of our identity, Tess works simultaneously with a range of frequently co-occurring experiences, including anxiety, diverse genders and sexualities, attention deficit hyperactivity disorder (ADHD), and Autism.
+Recognising the complex interplay between eating, body related challenges, and other aspects of identity, Tess works frequently with diverse genders and sexualities, and neurodivergence.

-Additionally, Tess enjoys working with identity exploration, attachment, interpersonal concerns, shame, low self-esteem, perfectionism, loss, and life transition.
+Additionally, Tess enjoys working with identity exploration, attachment, interpersonal concerns, shame, anxiety, perfectionism, and life transition.

 Eating Disorders